MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-set-up-your-test-environment.md

 The guidance in this topic is not comprehensive.
 For detailed information about how to configure the RMS Client 2.1, see [RMS Client 2.1 Deployment Notes](https://technet.microsoft.com/en-us/library/jj159267(WS.10).aspx).

--   **You can run your application against an RMS server that is configured for pre-production and that is deployed on your network**.
-In this case, you must also install and configure the AD RMS Client 2.1 on the computer where your application will be running.
-For information about how to do this, see [Configure client](how-to-configure-the-ad-rms-client-2-0.md).
-For information about how to deploy an RMS server and configure it for pre-production, see [Install and configure the server](how-to-install-and-configure-an-rms-server.md).

 ### Related topics

 * [How-to install and configure an RMS server](how-to-install-and-configure-an-rms-server.md)